Sandy4321/xgbtuner/README.md

 ## xgbtuner

-The [xgboost](https://github.com/dmlc/xgboost) is a leading black box prediction algorithm.
+[xgboost](https://github.com/dmlc/xgboost) is a leading implementation of gradient boosting machines.
 Coming soon:  `xgbtuner` will offer parameter grid search, random search, gradient descent, and Bayesian optimization methods to help find the parameters of the xgboost algorithm that lead to optimal predictions for a given dataset.

 ## Background and references